Companies are rushing to let their customers, employees, and investors know about their achievements in sustainability.

 Admins can view every trip taken by each team member from the Bolt Business dashboard.
 And it’s possible to export a complete ride report (all-time or monthly) showing distance, duration, and vehicle type — which gives full visibility of how your team travels for work.

 Then speak to your Account Manager about getting a Carbon Offset Certificate.
-This certificate proves that we’re neutralising the emissions from these trips and shows:
+This certificate shows:

-Setting out on the road to a sustainable future is important for businesses and can take time.
+Taking steps to reduce your company’s collective emissions can take time.
 But when it comes to business travel, it couldn’t be easier.

 As well as doing your bit for the planet, you can cut your travel costs, too — as these customer success stories prove.